StepanSaenko/RNAseq-workshop2023/RNAseq/README.md

 # Part 4. overlap
-The purpose of this script is to examine overlap in genes that are differentially expressed between nurses and foragers in the antennae and the brains.
+The purpose of this script is to examine overlap in genes that are differentially expressed between queens and drones in the gonads and the brains.
 The script loads RDS objects generated from previous scripts:
 - deseq_object_results_sig_gonads.rds
 - deseq_object_results_sig_brains.rds